AI In Ecommerce: What’s On The Horizon?

 Enhanced Fraud Detection

-AI can analyze vast amounts of data to identify fraudulent activity and reduce the risk of chargebacks and lost revenue.
-The ability to predict and head off fraudulent behavior before it happens continues to mature and evolve.
+AI can analyze vast amounts of data to identify fraudulent activity.
+Specifically, it helps reduce the risk of chargebacks and lost revenue.
+The ability to predict and stop fraud before it happens continues to mature.

 Optimized Marketing